maniaclee/shardy/README.md

 ### MySql shard for Mybatis.

-Goal:	Shard quietly base on table , never change the sql.
+Goal:	Shard quietly base on tableName , never change the sql.

 ### Usage